The 9P sample setting of Spyragia has fantasy and steampunk themes. Its economy and magic are intertwined.

 Examples of Limited Items

 An Ogre-bane sword provides a 2-point special item bonus to Melee/Press and Disarm, but only when fighting Ogres.
-It has an expected retail cost of 20 coins (10 impact + 5 two-point bonus + 5 multiple skills).
-Crafting the item costs half this amount: 10 coins.
-Because the sword is only special in rare situations, the person who crafted it sells it for 15 coins instead of 20 coins.
+As a basic impact 3 item, it has an expected retail cost of 30 coins.
+Crafting the item costs half this amount: 15 coins.
+Because the sword is only special in rare situations, the person who crafted it sells it for 20 coins instead of 30 coins.
 Perhaps these swords are made in a city in which the king allows visitors to his castle to wear these swords but not other enchanted weapons.

-A trap springer is a tool with many rods, loops, and wires that provides a bonus to Machinery, but only when disabling or bypassing a trap.
-It has an expected retail cost of 15 coins (10 impact + 5 two-point bonus).
-Crafting the item costs half this amount: 8 coins.
-Because the tool is only special for one type of Machinery skill use, the person who crafted it sells it for 12 coins instead of 15 coins.
+A trap springer is a tool with many rods, loops, and wires that provides a 2-point special item bonus to Machinery, but only when disabling or bypassing a trap.
+As a basic impact 2 item, it has an expected retail cost of 20 coins.
+Crafting the item costs half this amount: 10 coins.
+Because the tool is only special for one type of Machinery skill use, the person who crafted it sells it for 16 coins instead of 20 coins.
 Perhaps these tools are sold in a town whose populace is distrustful of machinery, where people who build machines are scorned but adventures who explore trap-filled dungeons are respected.

 The technology skills are Alchemy, Chemstry, Machinery, and Transmutery.